Tuurlijk/TYPO3.Homestead/README.md

 sudo ansible-galaxy install -r requirements.yml
 ```

 3).
+Copy any configuration files you wish to change from `Defaults/` to `Configuration/`.
 Optionally setup a shared directory to hold your TYPO3 sources and sites in the `Configuration/vagrant.yml` file:

 ```yaml
 synced_folders: